About

 Joshua Smith

-Joshua Smith is a third-year PhD candidate in Mechanical Engineering.
+Joshua Smith is a fourth-year PhD candidate in Mechanical Engineering.
 He received his MS from Miami University where he studied thermal panel buckling under hypersonic conditions.
 Prior to CWRU, Joshua spent several years in industry in Akron performing thermal-fluid analysis for various mechanical systems.
 He has interest in research pertaining to computational fluid dynamics (CFD) simulation of supersonic, multi-phase, and/or combusting flows.
 Outside of engineering, Joshua is active in his church and enjoys playing guitar, attending trivia nights, and biking.

 Abdulaziz Al Refaie headshot